exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-3.md

 Oops.
 It seems like we've caused all progress to halt.
 Why is this the case?

-Our rho growth equation is defined by `c1 * f`.
-But it seems like since `f` equals zero on the 0th level, rho's growth always ends up being zero.
+Our currency ($rho$) growth equation is defined by $c_1 * f$.
+But it seems like since $f$ equals zero on the 0th level, $rho$'s growth always ends up being zero.
 There are many ways to fix this, but we shall go with the cheesiest one: adding one.
-Let's modify our rho equation:
+Let's modify our $rho$ equation:

 ```js
 var tick = (elapsedTime, multiplier) =>